AstraZeneca/KAZU/docs/quickstart.rst

     EGFR mutations are often implicated in lung cancer

-You can now inspect the doc object, and explore what entities were detected on each section
+You can now inspect the doc object, and explore what entities were detected on each section.

 Running Steps
 -------------